zlx/redmine_budget/README.md

 ### Description

-In polish for now only, sorry.
+Description below is in polish for now only, sorry. (however: plugin is fully supported in both polish and english locales!)

 > Projekt -> Budżet
   * nowa zakładka na stronie projektu - "Budżet"